Aj-esh/bitask/README.md

 ## Usage
 - Access the application in your browser at `http://localhost:3000`.
 - Use the login page to authenticate users and access the chat interface.

-## Contribution
-Feel free to fork the repository and submit pull requests for any improvements or features.

-## License
-This project is licensed under the MIT License.